dbcli/pgcli/README.rst

 ------------------

 This is a library which allows you to build highly customizable input prompts.
-Every step (from key bindings, to line behaviour until the renderer can be customized.)
+Every step (from key bindings, to line behaviour until the renderer) can be customized.

+Note that this is work in progress.
+Many things work, but code is still refactored a lot and APIs are changing.
+(They become better.)

 A simple example looks like this: